 - Warm up the milk on the stove or in the microwave.
 Aim for 100 - 110 degrees F.

 - Combine milk with active dry yeast and sugar.
 I like to do this in a liquid measuring cup because it’s easier to handle.
 Let sit for 5-10 minutes until it foams.

 - Pour ingredients from step 2 into a large mixing bowl or the bowl of a stand mixer.
+Add the butter.
 Whisk with a stand mixer or hand mixer until the butter breaks down into small pieces.
 If using a stand mixer, make sure to use the dough attachment.

 - Add the egg and salt.
 Whisk until incorporated.
 Don’t worry if the mixture has small lumps of butter still.

 - Add the flour a little bit at a time and whisk until a soft dough forms.
 Knead for 6 minutes.
 If using a hand mixer, knead with your hands.

 - Cover with aluminum foil and let dough rise in an oiled bowl for 1 hour until it doubles in size.

 - Once the dough is done rising, transfer onto a flat surface.
 Flour surface if needed.
 Roll the dough into a 12x12 square.
 Spread the butter over the top.
 Then top with brown sugar and ground cinnamon.

 - Roll the dough into a tight, 12-inch long log.
 Trim off the ends and cut into 9 even pieces.
 I like to do this by dividing the dough into 3 pieces and then dividing each piece into 3 pieces.
 This helps me get even sized cinnamon rolls.